 “We went in to see Parker and she looked like the tiniest little dot on a huge bed filled with wires.
 We were blue lighted to Southampton - she was stable."

 “The following hours, we just sat by her bed.
 She had a lumbar puncture and later that day we were told that she did have bacterial meningitis.
 I remember asking the nurse, "Is she going to die?"
 She had tears in her eyes and she said, "We are going to do everything we can"."

-“We were given a room at The Ronald McDonald hotel at Southampton hospital, we were so grateful to have a shower.
+“We were given a room at Ronald McDonald House, Southampton, just a short walk from Parker's ward.
+We were so grateful for the shower.
 The following night, they told us to try and get some sleep and they would call us if there was any change.
 I called every 30 minutes.
 Within a couple of hours they told us they were going to bring her out of the coma and to slowly walk back as it would take about half an hour for her to come round.
 We were there within 15 minutes and as we walked in, the first thing I saw was her beautiful blue eyes looking at me.
 The relief was overwhelming."

 “After a couple of days we were home, going back to the hospital daily for antibiotics.
 The support we received from everyone at Dorchester Kingfisher ward and Southampton PICU was unbelievable and we cannot thank everyone enough for everything they did for our daughter."

 “Parker is now three and a half years old, and apart from some high anxiety we are working on, she currently has no other after-effects and she is the most loving, funny little princess."

 “My story is to tell any parent/guardian to follow your instinct, meningitis is not always shown as a rash and the moaning cry can be a symptom of meningitis.
 A doctor said to me after this had happened that a mother’s instinct or feeling is enough for any doctor to see them and to make sure they are ok."